lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Unfortunately, it is beyond the scope of this document to give full instructions on installing and using developer tools such as compilers and linkers.

-The EnergyPlusToFMU tools only use the batch files named in the table showing the `Batch files`_.
+The EnergyPlusToFMU tools only use the batch files named in the table shown in subsection `Batch files`_.
 Thus, editing ``compile-c-gcc.txt`` will have no effect on how the FMU gets created.
 Only ``compile-c.bat`` affects how EnergyPlusToFMU compiles ``C`` source code files.

-If a provided batch file does not work, it may simply be a matter of changing the directory path hard-coded in the batch file.
+If a batch file does not work, it may simply be a matter of changing the directory path hard-coded in the batch file.
 For example, the batch files for Microsoft Visual Studio list several known locations for finding the Visual Studio program files.
 If your machine has Visual Studio installed in some other location (say, on the "``D:\``" drive rather than on "``C:\``"), then editing the batch file to point to the correct path may be all that is needed.